There are a grand total of 11 Warmachine factions and 6 Hordes factions. These are divided into the "Main Factions" and

 The Circle is a mostly-human order of druids, charged with protecting the balance between the human god Menoth (Law and civilization) and the feral god Orboros, also known as The Devourer Wurm (Nature, red in tooth and claw).
 As civilization is on the rise in Immoren, that means the druids act to stop it.
 Do not think, however, that this makes them nice people; the Circle believes that their ends justify their means.
 The Circle is a maneuverability- and terrain-based faction; quite a few circle warlocks can create forests and/or teleport themselves and their armies about the place.
 Most of their troops are not hindered by forests the way that other factions are.

-A really mean nation of warriors marching into the Iron Kingdoms with conquest on their minds, supported by torturous blood magic and armed with angry pachyderms.
-Skorne are the slowest, tankiest army in Hordes, nearly as tanky as and even slower than Khador.
+An honorable but brutal nation of warriors marching into the Iron Kingdoms with conquest on their minds, supported by torturous blood magic and armed with angry pachyderms.
+Skorne are the slowest, tankiest army in Hordes, nearly as tanky as and but slightly faster than Khador.
 They have several "retaliation" effects, allowing them to take a hit and strike back afterwards.
 For this reason they excel at "attrition melee", wherein the longer you fight them, the more they gain the upper hand -- partially through their tankiness, partially due to their special rules.

 The Legion has been formed by Everblight, one of Toruk the Dragonfather's surviving demon dragon progeny.
 Everblight's great desire is to conquer Cryx and consume Toruk, so he created large quantities of blood spawned monsters and enslaved an entire subrace of elves to do his bidding.
 Legion is the alpha-strike faction of Hordes - to avoid being grinded down in protracted combat, they sport outstanding mobility, which helps them strike first, and strike hard.
 If you want an army that can charge towards the enemy at ridiculous speeds and punch through their front lines like rice paper, look no further.